'Criminals' behind Dutch kidnap in Afghanistan: police

 "Where necessary and possible, we will support Afghanistan in bringing this matter to a positive conclusion," he said.

 Criminal groups and insurgents have kidnapped several dozen foreigners since the 2001 US-led invasion ousted the Taliban regime in Kabul.
-Most of the hostages are released safe and well.
+The majority are released safe and well.

 Norgrove was kidnapped with three Afghan colleagues on September 26 and died of "fragment injuries" to her head and chest during a rescue attempt involving the elite US Navy SEALs earlier this month.